 Innovating a new healthy market and running her own business, all while raising five children - she did it all, and inspired others to do the same along the way!

 Let’s go back to 1981.
-Thirty-seven years ago, before the powerful movements of #thefutureisfemale and #girlboss.
+Forty years ago, before the powerful movements of #thefutureisfemale and #girlboss.
 Before health food and green drinks and fermented foods had a revival.
 Before fats were healthy, margarine was evil, and “foodies” existed.

 In 1981, there was a woman named Janet Jacks, and she opened a small health food store in Hamilton, Ontario.
-Of course, those of you who are familiar with Goodness Me!’s history will know that Janet is our founder and that first small health food store was the first step in the massive journey upon which we continue to embark today.
+Of course, those of you who are familiar with Goodness Me!’s history will know that Janet is our founder and that the first small health food store was the first step in the massive journey upon which we continue to embark today.
 But we wouldn’t be here with our nine locations, our online store, our hundreds of employees and tens of thousands of customers, without one woman: Janet Jacks.

 The spark to open a new business existed in Janet before Goodness Me! was even thought about.
 In fact, it was the early 1970s when she first became passionate about healthy living, but at the time, there weren’t any resources or places available for her to access more information or the products she wanted.
 This was the same time that she and her husband were considering opening a business.
 It took years of research and dedication, but in 1981, they finally combined their desire to own a business with the passion Janet had for health, and the first Goodness Me! was born.